OpenRefine/OpenRefine/docs/docs/manual/columnediting.md

 You can check which encryption methods are supported by your OpenRefine/Java installation by using a service such as **How's my SSL**.
 Add the URL `https://www.howsmyssl.com/a/check` to an OpenRefine cell and run "Add column by fetching URLs" on it, which will provide a description of the SSL client being used.

 You can try installing additional encryption supports by installing the [Java Cryptography Extension](https://www.oracle.com/java/technologies/javase-jce8-downloads.html).
-Note on OpenRefine for Mac, and OpenRefine for Windows in the kit with bundled JRE, these updated cipher suites need to be dropped into the Java install within the OpenRefine application: something like `/Applications/OpenRefine.app/Contents/PlugIns/jdk1.8.0_60.jdk/Contents/Home/jre/lib/security`.
+Note that for Mac users and for Windows users with the OpenRefine installation with bundled JRE, these updated cipher suites need to be dropped into the Java install within the OpenRefine application:

+* On Mac, it will look something like `/Applications/OpenRefine.app/Contents/PlugIns/jdk1.8.0_60.jdk/Contents/Home/jre/lib/security`.
+* On Windows: `\server\target\jre\lib\security`.

 **"sun.security.validator.ValidatorException: PKIX path building failed"** can occur when you try to retrieve information over HTTPS but the remote site is using a certificate not trusted by your local Java installation.
 You will need to make sure that the certificate, or (more likely) the root certificate, is trusted.

 The list of trusted certificates is stored in an encrypted file called `cacerts` in your local Java installation.
 This can be read and updated by a tool called “keytool.”
 You can find directions on how to add a security certificate to the list of trusted certificates for a Java installation [here](http://magicmonster.com/kb/prg/java/ssl/pkix_path_building_failed.html) and [here](http://javarevisited.blogspot.co.uk/2012/03/add-list-certficates-java-keystore.html).

-Note on OpenRefine for Mac, you need to update the `cacerts` file within the OpenRefine application: something like `/PlugIns/jdk1.8.0_60.jdk/Contents/Home/jre/lib/security/cacerts`.
+Note that for Mac users and for Windows users with the OpenRefine installation with bundled JRE, the `cacerts` file within the OpenRefine application needs to be updated.

+* On Mac, it will look something like `/Applications/OpenRefine.app/Contents/PlugIns/jdk1.8.0_60.jdk/Contents/Home/jre/lib/security/cacerts`.
+* On Windows: `\server\target\jre\lib\security\`.